20 Fun Mindfulness Activities for Teens & Kids: Useful Emotional Regulation Tools

 Download some mindfulness coloring pages for kids and teens and ask your kids to focus on the colors and the strokes blocking all other distractions.

 You don’t need to leave your home for this fun mindfulness exercise.

 Take them down their memory lane or to a place they desire to visit (the galaxy, your family beach house, a lakeside, any place your child chooses)

-Then guide them through this journey by pointing out the sounds of nature, the smell of the grass, create fanciful sights allowing your child to utilize his/her senses to be aware of the surroundings.
+Then guide them through this journey by pointing out the sounds of nature, the smell of grass or street sounds and smells.
+Create fanciful sights allowing your child to utilize his/her senses to be aware of the surroundings.